laravel-enso/select/README.md

 - `pivotParams` - object, attributes from linked tables/models used for filtering results in server-side mode.
 Format: pivotParams: { 'table': {'attribute':value} } | default null | (optional)
 - `customParams` - object, can be anything.
-Using customParams implies that you rewrite the 'getOptionList' method from the SelectListBuilder Trait.
+Using customParams implies that you rewrite the 'options' method from the OptionBuilder Trait.
 - `placeholder` - custom placeholder when no option is selected | default 'Please choose' | (optional)
 - `labels` - object, the labels used inside the component | default { selected: 'Selected', select: 'Press enter to select', deselect: 'Press enter to deselect', noResult: 'No Elements Found' } | (optional)

 Note: `keyMap` might be deprecated in the future as it exists mostly because vue-multiselect doesn't handle zero (0) keys as expected.

-#### SelectListBuilder trait options
+#### OptionBuilder trait options

-- `$selectClass`, string, the fully qualified namespace of the class that we're querying on, in order to get the select options | default null | required
+- `$class`, string, the fully qualified namespace of the class that we're querying on, in order to get the select options | default null | required
-- `$selectAttributes`, string/array, the attribute / list of attributes we're searching in, when getting the select options | default 'name' | (optional)
+- `$queryAttributes`, array with the list of attributes we're searching in, when getting the select options | default 'name' | (optional)
-- `$displayAttribute`, string, the attributes that we're going to be using for the label of each option | default 'name' | (optional)
+- `$label`, string, the attributes that we're going to be using for the label of each option | default 'name' | (optional)
-- `$selectQuery`, QueryBuilder, the query that we're using when querying for options | default null | (optional)
+- `query()`, a method the will return the query builder that we're using when querying for options | default null | (optional)

-Note: If a query is given, it's going to get used, if it's not given, a query will be constructed, using the given class and other values.
+Note: If a query method is provided, it's going to get used, if it's not given, a query will be constructed, using the given class and other values.

 ### Publishes